openmrs/openmrs-contrib-addonindex/README.md

     logging.level:
       org.openmrs.addonindex: DEBUG

+This application is bandwidth-heavy on its first run (e.g. it downloads all OMOD versions to inspect their configuration).
+ If you want to save bandwidth, set this in your custom config:

+    scheduler:
+      fetch_details_to_index:
+        fetch_extra_details: false

 ## Docker Packaging

 In order to deploy this to OpenMRS infrastructure, we package this application as a docker container and publish it to